PlayWithAndyJin/PushToMeow/README.md

 ### Notes

-- Make sure your device has the Meow app installed
+- Make sure your device has the MeoW app installed
 - Scheduled push requires the service to keep running
 - Weather information is provided by QWeather API

 ### Special Thanks

-Thanks<a href="http://www.chuckfang.com/Meow">Chuck Fang</a>and all the developers of Meow!
+Thanks<a href="http://www.chuckfang.com/Meow">Chuck Fang</a>and all the developers of MeoW!

 ---